A Vigilante: Plot

-In a flashback, Sadie finally opens up to her therapy group about her past, revealing that her husband, a brutal, manic survivalist, tried to force her and their young son, Cody, to move out of their home and live off the grid together.
-When she tried to escape with Cody, he chased them both with a knife, stabbed Sadie repeatedly, and killed Cody in a fit of rage.
+In a flashback, Sadie finally opens up to her therapy group about her past; revealing that her husband, a brutal and manic survivalist, tried to force her and their young son, Cody, to move out of their home and live off the grid together.
+When she tried to escape with Cody, he chased them both with a knife, stabbed Sadie repeatedly, and ended up killing Cody in a fit of rage.
 After Cody's murder, Sadie entered a shelter for domestic violence survivors where she found a book on Krav Maga which sparked her interest.
 She later went back to her former home where she found a sketch that Cody drew with the letter "C" prominently displayed.
 She left a note for her group therapy leader, telling her that she is available to help other women in trouble.

 Sadie is stalked by her sadistic husband, who sneaks into her motel room, strikes her from behind and knocks her unconscious.
 She wakes up bound to a chair in a mountain cabin, her husband taunting her and welcoming her back home.
 He tears up and burns Cody's drawing and leaves her restrained to go hunt for food, but she cuts her bonds.
 When he returns, Sadie tries to stab him, but he knocks the blade aside and breaks her arm.
 Sadie escapes and, after a chase, the two finally confront each other.
 She tells her husband that he killed their son because he couldn't stand to have someone see him for the monster he really is.
 Sadie kills him and dumps his body on a road.